SyedIhteshamuddin/Elecrical-Circuit-Projects/README.md

-# Electrical Circuit Projects
+# Electrical Engineering Portfolio

-This repository contains some of the Arduino and Tinkercad projects I’ve been building while learning embedded systems, sensors, and basic automation concepts.
+Welcome!
+This repository documents my hands-on engineering projects completed while exploring electronics, embedded systems, circuit design, and PCB development.

-Most of these projects started as small experiments and gradually improved as I learned more about how sensors, outputs, and system logic work together.
+My goal is to build practical engineering skills through designing, simulating, documenting, and improving real hardware projects rather than only studying theory.

 ---

 ## Current Projects

 ### ATmega328P-Smart-Assistive-Navigator PCB
+⭐ Latest Project
 This project documents the complete design of a custom two-layer printed circuit board (PCB) for an ATmega328P-based assistive navigation hardware platform.

 ### SAN - (Smart Assistive Navigator)
-An assistive navigation system designed to help visually impaired users detect obstacles and unsafe walking surfaces using real-time ultrasonic sensing
+An Arduino-based prototype that assists visually impaired users by detecting nearby obstacles and providing feedback using ultrasonic sensors and vibration/audio alerts.

 ### Adaptive Smart Light System
-A simple automatic street light simulation using an LDR sensor and adaptive LED brightness control.
+An automatic lighting system that adjusts LED brightness according to ambient light levels using an LDR sensor.

 ### Smart Gas Leakage System
 A gas monitoring and alert system that detects gas levels and responds using LEDs, LCD messages, and a buzzer alarm.